Spaqin/spaq-in/src/posts/one-roll-with-bronica-ec.md

 ## Image quality

 This hasn't changed one bit.
 Glass is the same.
-Shutter is the same, maybe more accurate.
+Shutter is the same as well - focal plane, 1/1000s max, but hopefully more accurate with even most barebones electronic control.

 Most of these cameras come with Nikkor-P(C) 75mm f2.8.
 It's a standard lens that recedes deep into the body.
 Nikon has made great lenses pretty much the whole time (just don't ask what they've been doing in 43-86).
 It's not the fastest, but it's solid; in real life I probably couldn't tell the difference between that and the Hasselblad kit lens, Zeiss' 80mm f2.8.

 But that's a bit... normal.
-If you just wanted to shoot 75mm, you could get a TLR; maybe with a worse lens, but if you stop down, you'll get very close results.
+If you just wanted to shoot 75mm, you could get a TLR; maybe with a worse lens, but much lighter.

 The other lenses I have are Nikkor-O(C) 50mm f2.8 and Zenzanon 150mm f3.5.

+The Nikkor 50mm f2.8 is rather large.
+The older, which I also used to have f3.5 was short, but had a massive front element.
+The image quality is said to be better on the 2.8 version, and it also has a more normal filter size.
+I don't really like the wide angles on medium format cameras, but I've used it a bit and haven't had much reason to complain.
+I don't really like shooting wide landscapes in the square format, it always feels like there's too much sky, unless there's plenty of mountains in the background.

-The first has gotten some use and gave me nice images; the latter I've used far more, and not just for portraits.
+The 150mm f3.5 I've used far more, and not just for portraits.
 That's the lens I would shoot Hong Kong landscapes with, from a high point, focusing on the dense urbanization.
-Wide open for portraits, stopped down for fireworks.
+Wide open for portraits, stopped down for fireworks, it never really let me down, despite being rather cheap and simple.

-Thankfully there's no medium format camera to test these lenses with, and pixel peep the results.
+Thankfully I have no medium format camera to test these lenses with, and pixel peep the results.
 I would probably be devastated.

 ## How did it turn out?